http4s/http4s/docs/src/main/mdoc/json.md

 ## Add the JSON support module(s)

-http4s-core does not include JSON support, but integration with three popular Scala JSON libraries are supported as modules.
+http4s-core does not include JSON support, but integration with some popular Scala JSON libraries are supported as modules.

 ### Circe